Global Network Optimization Services Market to Double by 2022

 The demand for on-premises solutions, which involves the deployment of the application within the premises of an organization, is growing despite the rapidly-proliferating cloud computing solutions.
-The advantages provided by on-premises solutions include the retention of control over the systems and data, along with dedicated staff handling the support and maintenance, despite the drawbacks such as the necessity for good infrastructure and high deployment costs.
+The advantages provided by on-premises solutions include the retention of control over the systems and data, and handling dedicated staff, despite the drawbacks such as the necessity for good infrastructure and high deployment costs.

-While large enterprises majorly adopt adopting on-premises solutions as they can easily comply with the requirements for huge infrastructure and data centers, Small and Medium-sized Enterprises (SMEs) need to weigh both the pros and cons when selecting either on-premises or hosted solutions.
+While large enterprises majorly adopt on-premises solutions owing to their ability to comply with huge infrastructure requirements, Small and Medium-sized Enterprises (SMEs) need to weigh both the pros and cons when selecting between on-premise and hosted solutions.